 For questions, please feel free to contact our office at 817-531-5600.

 Commissioner Roy Charles Brooks has been on the forefront of addressing health disparities across Tarrant County as well as on a national level.
 He has been an advocate for health-related issues that not only focus on the body but on the mind as well.
 In addition to the Healthy Lives Matter initiative that was established in 2014 with a primary focus on prostate cancer, Commissioner Brooks has introduced the Healthy Lives Matter Alzheimer’s Education Series.
-This new education series will provide participants with educational sessions, health services and resources which will increase awareness and become a trailblazer to new and improved service outlets.
+This educational series provides participants with educational sessions, health services and resources which will increase awareness in an effort to develop new and improved service outlets.

 County Telephone Operator 817-884-1111